JupyterPER/Data-analysis-conferences/README.md

 ## Acknowledgements
 All source code is distributed under [the MIT license](https://choosealicense.com/licenses/mit/).
-This work is also connected to Data Science Research Projects supported by the Slovak Research and Development Agency under the contract no. APVV -17-0568.
+This work was supported by the Slovak Research and Development Agency under the Contract no. APVV -17-0568.